maliahavlicek/what2do2day/readme.md

 ### Unit Testing
 Constant integration testing was preformed to ensure no console/javascript.
 Beyond that, validation testing, cross browser testing and accessibility testing were manually performed.
+During the development process where 90% of my time was producing code, I tracked [defects](https://docs.google.com/spreadsheets/d/161VXfe9ELN-CZMsHYaJfk8WoItRxhoAkscJhY_fMjdc/edit?usp=sharing) in a google sheet.
+They ranged from severely horrible coding errors, to the realization that my features were not 100% defined.

 To ensure core functionality and features were delivered and working a series of [test cases](/documentation/manual_unit_tests.md) were executed.
 ### Validation Testing
 Used the following validation websites to test the code: